 Argentina also has an impressive history in international basketball.
-It is the only national team in the FIBA Americas zone to have won the quintuple crown: the FIBA World Championship (they won the first edition in 1950), Olympic Gold Medal (2004), FIBA Diamond Ball (2008), FIBA Americas Championship (2001 and 2011), and Pan American Gold Medal (1995).
-Argentina has also won the South American Basketball Championship 12 times, along with numerous youth championships.
-Notably, the Argentine basketball team was the first to defeat a United States national team composed entirely of NBA players.
-Thanks to a string of strong performances since the early 2000s, Argentina reached the number one position in the FIBA Men’s Ranking at the conclusion of the 2008 Olympic Games.
+It is the only national team in the FIBA Americas zone to have won the so-called “quintuple crown”: the FIBA World Championship (winning the inaugural edition in 1950), an Olympic gold medal at the 2004 Summer Olympics, the FIBA Diamond Ball (2008), the continental championship—now known as the FIBA AmeriCup—in 2001, 2011, and 2022, and the Pan American Games gold medal in 1995.
+Argentina has also won the South American Basketball Championship 12 times, along with numerous youth titles.
+Notably, the Argentine national team became the first to defeat a United States team composed entirely of NBA players at the 2002 FIBA World Championship and later won Olympic gold in 2004.
+Thanks to a string of strong performances during the “Golden Generation” era in the 2000s, Argentina reached the number one position in the FIBA Men’s World Ranking at the conclusion of the 2008 Olympic Games.
+In more recent years, Argentina continued to remain competitive internationally, finishing runner-up at the 2019 FIBA Basketball World Cup and winning the FIBA AmeriCup in 2022.

 Tour Example:

-Tour 8801
+Tour 8801 - Argentina

-Argentina – Buenos Aires
+Buenos Aires

 Day 1 Departure from the USA or Canada